elthrasher/lambda-sourcemaps/BENCHMARKS.md

 Tests are run immediately after a deploy, so will include cold starts (~100 per test)

-## Not minified, no sourcemaps
+## Not minified, no Source Map

 ┌─────────────┬────────────────┬─────────────────┐
-│ Bundle Size │ SourceMap Size │ Function Memory │
+│ Bundle Size │ Source Map Size │ Function Memory │
 ├─────────────┼────────────────┼─────────────────┤
 │ 1.2MB       │ N/A            │ 512 MB          │
 └─────────────┴────────────────┴─────────────────┘